 Deciding what to include in a board pack is both an art and a science, as is sourcing the material and assembling it in the most digestible format.
 It requires the company secretary or governance professional to practice sound judgment, strong project management and good communication between the different stakeholders involved.
 So, what should go into a board pack?

 A quality board pack contains the procedural data needed for the proper functioning of the board meeting, plus the reports and figures needed to provide perspectives on the topics under discussion.
 It should give directors the data they need, which, combined with their own experience and skillset, allows them to contribute knowledgeably to debate and make informed decisions.
+The trick is to strike a balance between administration and information.

 At a basic level, board packs should contain: